 An important factor relevant to the DHC reaching a finding of consent was the age of the victim, and the gap in age between the victim and the accused.
 If the prosecutrix was close to the age of majority, the DHC showed a tendency to hold that she possessed 'sufficient maturity and intellectual capacity'.
 Similarly, though a large gap in age was a factor against granting bail, the DHC was quite liberal in its approach in Roshan Singh v.
-State Govt., 84 where it held that a six-year gap in age was 'relatively small'.
-In fact, despite the trend of teacher-student cases being deemed 'serious', the DHC in Niket Ranjan v.
-State 85 granted bail to a tuition teacher accused of sexually assaulting his student, observing that she was close to the age of majority at the time of the incident, and that she continued to 'associate' with the accused.
+State (NCT of Delhi)84, where it held that a six-year gap in age was 'relatively small'.
+In fact, despite the trend of teacher-student cases being deemed